Chocolate Almond Hard Butter

-This recipe is for the first hand cream we ever made.
-It turned out much harder than we expected, hence the name.
-We made this to replace Burt's Bees Almond Hand Cream.
+This recipe is for the first hand cream I ever made.
+It turned out much harder than I expected, hence the name.
+I made this to replace Burt's Bees Almond Hand Cream.
 Keep in mind that this is nothing like Burt's hand cream.
 This hard butter is amazing!

 This hard butter is especially popular with men as it has no essential oils.